 One species of chafer grub is often found in compost heaps, the larvae of the rose chafer (Cetonia aurata).
 This is a species that feeds on decomposing organic matter and as such is a useful garden insect.
 The adult beetles are about 2 cm (1 inch) long and metallic green.

 Chafer grubs can appear similar to the larva of the stag beetle (Lucanus cervus).
 However, larvae of the stag beetle are always associated with dead wood, usually tree roots and can reach 11 cm long (nearly 4 inches).
-Stag beetles are uncommon and cause no damage in gardens and should be tolerated.
+Stag beetles are uncommon and cause no damage in gardens and should be welcomed.